Although remote work has its perks, it can be difficult to communicate and build relationships.

 8. Provide Quality Equipment

-If infrastructure issues are getting in the way of remote relationship-building, help your employees out.
+If infrastructure issues are getting in the way of remote relationship-building, help your team out.
+This is, of course, only relevant if you’re a leader in the organization.

 Provide them with quality equipment so they can connect more easily and avoid interruptions.
 This could include a good computer, webcam, microphone, or internet connection.
 If possible, reimburse employees for any work-related expenses, like a home office setup.